luisgonzalo/state-management-with-react-context/README.md

 ## Available Scripts

-In the project directory, open a terminal and run:
+Download the source code to a local directory, open a terminal from there and run:

+### `npm i`

+This will install all the dependencies.
+It may take a few minutes.
+Then, to start the backend server run:

 ### `npm run start-server`